Link to Radio Heritage Foundation - radioheritage.net

 3XX broadcast from Melbourne for several years on 1611AM.

-Almost 70 low power stations are now broadcasting in Australia's expanded AM radio dial almost two decades after the new channels became available.
+Almost 70 low power stations are are still operating in Australia's expanded AM radio dial almost two decades after the new channels became available.

-Originally populated by ethnic broadcasters and niche formats, the situation remains little unchanged in 2009 as attempts to bring the low cost extra frequencies into mainstream media have largely failed to materialize.
+Originally populated by ethnic broadcasters and niche formats, the situation remains little changed in 2012 as attempts to bring the low cost extra frequencies into mainstream media have largely failed to materialize.

 Existing commercial broadcasters saw these licences as a dangerously cheap back door into digital broadcasting and lobbied strongly to exclude 1611-1701 AM stations from digital entitlements.
 Coupled with poor availability of AM radios able to tune to the new frequencies, attempts by commercial aspirants like Radio 2 to establish economics of scale and a nationwide network collapsed.

-In 2009, the major players on air are Rete Italia [part of the Italian Media publishing and media group], Radio 16 The Goanna [a fledgling country music network co-owned with 2ME an Arabic language station], Smart Group's Hot Country from Queensland, whilst a small foothold in the band has been claimed by Queensland based Christian network Vision FM.
+In 2012, the major players on air are Rete Italia [part of the Italian Media publishing and media group], Radio 16 The Goanna [a fledgling country music network co-owned with 2ME an Arabic language station], Smart Group's Hot Country from Queensland, whilst a growing foothold in the band has been claimed by Queensland based Christian network Vision FM.

 image of Rete Italia Office